-Many contemporary content management systems such as WordPress and TYPO3 can be used to design and program web stores with the help of plugins.
+Many contemporary content management systems such as WordPress and TYPO3 can be used to design and program web shops with the help of plugins.
 But depending on the CMS, plugins can be pretty inconvenient to manage, making them a poor choice for larger projects.
-Some content management systems like Magento, however, are specially tailored for e-commerce, and therefore present a considerably more powerful and versatile choice for those who want to build a web store. [...] ►
+Some content management systems like Magento, however, are specially tailored for e-commerce, and therefore present a considerably more powerful and versatile choice for those who want to build a web shop. [...] ►

 The 1&1 Web Hosting Guide: advice for website administration